PaulKinlan/paul.kinlan.me/content/2017-04-13-defining-web-component-interfaces.markdown

-two](/creating-a-share-button-web-component) recently and whilst I've been learning the in's and out's of the ecosystem (mostly by perusing webcomponents.org) I've found that it is quite hard to understand and quickly grok the interface for the elements.
+two](/creating-a-share-button-web-component) recently and whilst I've been learning the in's and out's of the ecosystem (mostly by perusing webcomponents.org) I've found that it is quite hard to understand and quickly grok the interface for elements.

 WebComponents.org solves some of this with a great feature.
-It encourages the component author to document their element and it makes it simple to include inline demos of the element in action.
+It encourages the component author to document their element in the README and it makes it simple to include inline demos of the element in action so that you can quickly see how the element functions and how to achieve that goal.

 <figure>
   <img src="/images/web-idl.png">